omarequalmars/Pairs-Trading-Tutorial/README.md

 The project is still a work in progress, and I plan to add more features and improvements in the future.
 Some of the planned tasks are:

-- Creating a tutorial notebook that explains the concept and pitfalls of pairs trading in a beginner-friendly way.
 - Developing a more professional and robust statistical arbitrage strategy that incorporates more factors, such as transaction costs, market impact, risk management, and portfolio optimization.
 - Applying the strategy to other markets and asset classes, such as forex, commodities, and cryptocurrencies.